Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Experiments

-\textbf{E-measure($E_\phi$)~\cite{Fan2018Enhanced}} The E-measure (Enhanced-alignment Measure) is proposed by Fan \etal for binary foreground evaluation.
+The E-measure (Enhanced-alignment Measure) is proposed by Fan et al. for binary foreground evaluation.
 Imitating human perception of sensitivity to both global information and local details, it assesses the image-level and pixel-level accuracy of the camouflaged object detection results.
 It is a human visual perception evaluation metric.